Chas Dingle: Storylines

-The case against Gordon is running too slow for Chas' liking so she decides to take matters in her own hands.
+The case against Gordon is running too slow for Chas's liking so she decides to take matters in her own hands.
 She goes to Gordon's house, and sprays "Paedo" on his car before Robert turns up.
 Robert warns Chas that she's making life much worse for Aaron.
 Chas returns after being given a warning for the vandalism and comes face to face with a furious Aaron who just found out.
 Aaron gives Chas an ultimatum, tell everyone Gordon is innocent or he will walk away but Chas blurts out to everybody what happened to Aaron, Chas confronts Cain after he appears to be ashamed of Aaron, now that his past is revealed but Cain explains that he feels that he is failing Aaron.
 During this time, Robert helps Aaron track down his stepmother Sandra and his half-sister, Liv Flaherty (Isobel Steele), to see if Sandra can back-up his story.
 The police inform Aaron that another male victim has come forward, which leads to Gordon going to the pub and accusing Chas for paying his neighbour Ryan Harred (George Sampson) to lie to the police and say he abused him, of which Chas has no idea of this.
 Gordon threatens and pins Chas against a wall and orders her to call Ryan to get him to retract his statement.
 Marlon walks in and grabs Gordon before the police arrive and take Gordon away.
 Later, Robert confesses to Chas that he was the person who paid Ryan.
 Chas is worried that this is going to hurt Aaron's case and is contemplating telling him what Robert has done, but the police arrive and tell Aaron that because of Ryan's statement, they believe that they now have a case.
 Some time later, Chas confesses to Aaron that Robert paid Ryan to lie to the police.
 Aaron breaks down and warns Robert if the case falls apart, he will blame it on him.
 Aaron visits Ryan to tell him to drop his statement, and Chas gets a visit from DS Wise (Neil Roberts) who told her the second witness has dropped his statement but they will charge Gordon anyway.
 Chas then reveals the excellent news to Aaron.

 On top of the court case, Chas also has to deal with the return of Charity.
 She is revealed to have bought Diane's half of the pub, and intends to give her the money in due time.
 However, as time itself drags on with no payment from Charity, Chas warns her not to screw Diane over.
 Diane's partner Doug Potts (Duncan Preston) does not trust Charity, especially as he is the one who shall be receiving Charity's payment due to Diane caring for her ill mother-in-law Annie (Sheila Mercier) in Spain.